 M.S. in Teaching English Language Learners (Pre-K - 12)

-Both programs require a minimum of 12 credits in one language other than English as an entry requirement.
+Both programs have an entry requirement of a minimum of 12 credits in one language other than English.

 Why should you study with us?